networkx/networkx/doc/source/tutorial.rst

 G can be inspected interactively by typing "G" (without the quotes).
 This will reply something like <networkx.base.Graph object at 0x40179a0c>.
-(On linux machines with CPython the hexadecimal address is the memory location of the object.)
+(On Linux machines with CPython the hexadecimal address is the memory location of the object.)

 Examples
 ========

-Create an empty graph with zero nodes and zero edges.
+Create an empty graph with no nodes and no edges.

 >>> G=nx.Graph()

 G can be grown in several ways.

 By adding one node at a time,

 >>> G.add_node(1)